Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🎖 Academical Services
-- Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Multimedia (TMM), IEEE International Conference on Multimedia & Expo (ICME 2025), ICCV 2025 and AAAI 2026.
+- Reviewer of IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), IEEE Transactions on Multimedia (TMM), IEEE International Conference on Multimedia & Expo (ICME 2025), ICCV 2025, AAAI 2026, and NeurIPS 2025 Imageomics.